Preoccupied with Material Goods

 The primary purpose of following Christ is not to gain wealth or material prosperity.
 The Christian faith is about spiritual growth, devotion to God, and living a life of service according to the teachings of Jesus, rather than pursuing financial success or material riches.
 As a result, the true rewards of Christianity are spiritual and eternal, not material.

-Having money in this world is not inherently bad; it is how we use and prioritize it that matters.
+Having money in this world is not inherently bad; how we use and prioritize it matters.
 We need money to do important things, such as providing for our families, supporting the work of God, and helping those in need.
 However, the key is not to let the pursuit of money overshadow our commitment to God.
 Our primary objective should always be to serve Christ and live according to His teachings.

-If you want to become a millionaire, think about getting organized by starting a business, working hard, saving your income wisely, and investing in something that will generate additional revenue.
 However, always remember that wealth is a tool, not a goal.
 Use your resources to honor God, help those in need, and support the work of God.
 Balance your financial ambitions with spiritual growth and service, recognizing that true fulfillment comes from living a life devoted to God and His principles.

 It is important to recognize that financial success often comes from practical efforts and prudent financial management.
 Rather than expecting to become wealthy through faith alone or the promise of prosperity preached by some, focus on tangible steps that contribute to economic growth.
 Faith in Jesus is about spiritual and moral guidance, not a guarantee of material riches.